-an increase of CHF 1.6 million for the initiation of our Phase 1b/2 ABATE study for our ACI-24.060 and CHF 0.6 million for the clinical development of our ACI-7104.056 in the Phase 2 VacSYn study and CHF 0.1 million in other clinical programs.
+• an increase of CHF 1.6 million for the initiation of our Phase 1b/2 ABATE study for our ACI-24.060, and CHF 0.2 million for the clinical development of our ACI-7104.056 in the Phase 2 VacSYn study.

 The variances in Group function expenses relate to regulatory and quality assurance, and intellectual property costs.

 The variances in Other non-allocated expenses relate to infrastructure and functional expenses not allocated to direct R&D expenses.